Demonstrate fit and shape in product photos without models or visible mannequins

 Create a Ghost Mannequin specification

-Onboarding will ask you a series of questions about how you shoot your photos, and show you some examples of retouching options.
+The Guided Specification Setup will ask you a series of questions about how you shoot your photos, and show you some examples of retouching options.

 If you choose “Apparel” and “On Mannequins / Hangers,” after you make selections regarding image dimensions, background color, and surface and shape retouching, you’ll have the opportunity to add the “Ghost Mannequin Effect.”